-- 1. Unit should be positioned so Roof-Run-Off water does not pour directly on unit. - 2.
-Exhaust vents or other sources of contaminated air should not be near unit air inlet if outside air is to be introduced as a makeup air or the economizer ventilation feature is to be used. - 3.
-Check the handling facilities to insure the safety of personnel and the unit(s). - 4.
-CAUTION MUST BE TAKEN AT ALL TIMES TO AVOID PER-SONAL INJURIES AND/OR DAMAGE TO EQUIPMENT.
+- 2. Unit should be positioned so Roof-Run-Off water does not pour directly on unit. - 3.
+For "Roof Top Application," unit must be elevated above roof with a mounting Curb or Frame. - 4.
+Exhaust vents or other sources of contaminated air should not be near unit air inlet if outside air is to be introduced as a makeup air or the economizer ventilation feature is to be used. - 5.
+Check the handling facilities to insure the safety of personnel and the unit(s). - 6.
+CAUTION MUST BE TAKEN AT ALL TIMES TO AVOID PER-SONAL INJURIES AND/OR DAMAGE TO EQUIPMENT. - 7.
+The unit must be mounted level for proper drainage of defrost water through the holes in the base pan.